Florence422/radio_gadern_app/README.md

 ﻿# radio_gadern_app

-# 🌍 Radio Garden Enhanced
+#  Radio Garden Enhanced

 ---

-## 🎯 What is Radio Garden Enhanced?
+##  What is Radio Garden Enhanced?

 Radio Garden Enhanced is a reimagined version of the original Radio Garden platform that lets you explore live radio stations from around the world through an interactive globe interface.
-Our enhancement introduces the **"Discover & Stream"** feature, making global radio discovery more personal, local, and connected to the way you already listen to music.
+Our enhancement introduces the **"Discover & Stream"** feature, making global radio discovery more personal, local and connected to the way you already listen to music.

-Spin the globe, discover a station in Tokyo, Lagos, or São Paulo — and instantly save the songs you love to Spotify.
+Spin the globe, discover a station in Tokyo, Lagos, or São Paulo  and instantly save the songs you love to Spotify.

 ---

-## 💡 Why It Matters
+##  Why It Matters

 **The Problem:**
-- Millions of live radio stations exist worldwide, but discovering them is difficult
+- Millions of live radio stations exist worldwide but discovering them is difficult
 - Users want personalized recommendations based on location and trends
 - There's a disconnect between discovering music on radio and streaming it later
 - Radio Garden (launched 2016) remains relatively unknown despite being fully functional